Polymer/old-docs-site/1.0/docs/start/first-element/step-2.md

 *   These lines import the Polymer library and another custom element called `iron-icon` that you'll use later in this step.

+**Learn more: HTML Imports.** See [HTML Imports: #include for the web](http://www.html5rocks.com/en/tutorials/webcomponents/imports/) on HTML5Rocks.com for an in-depth discussion of HTML Imports.
+{: .alert .alert-info }

 Next is the definition of the element itself:

 #### Starting code—local DOM template